csu-anzai/react-ui-library-boilerplate/README.md

 - Write build tool to:
 - - Compile JS components and move to dist
-- - Compile SCSS to css, minifiy and move to dist
+- - Compile SCSS to css, autoprefix, minifiy and move to dist
 - - Copy contents of SCSS directory to dist
 - - Copy contents of assets directory to dist
 - Write task runner to: